bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-4. This design means that "intermediate terms" -- constructed terms that are then further rewritten -- are never actually built as in-memory data-structures.
-Rather, they exist only as ephemeral stack-frames while the corresponding Rust function executes.
+4. This design means that "intermediate terms" -- constructed terms that are then further rewritten -- are never actually built as in-memory data structures.
+Rather, they exist only as ephemeral stack frames while the corresponding Rust function executes.
 This means that there is very little or no performance penalty to factoring code into many sub-rules (subject only to function-call overhead and/or the effectiveness of the Rust inliner).